CEnnisgit/RocketApp/README.md

 ## Real-time Visualization

-`rocket_sim` now broadcasts telemetry as JSON UDP packets on port 7000.
+`rocket_sim` broadcasts telemetry as JSON UDP packets on port 7000.
-You can connect any visualization tool that understands this simple format.
+Clients that only care about altitude, velocity, temperature and orientation can continue to parse those fields.
+More advanced visualizers can also use the additional position and velocity vectors as well as optional celestial body data.
 The following Python snippet demonstrates how to receive the data and print each packet:

 ```python